Barbecan Non-Stop Secure EntranceTM

-Barbecan Secure Entrance Systems are electronically controlled door systems for controlling access to a secure area such that a person carrying a weapon will be barred entry.
-One or more Barbecan entrance systems may be deployed such that the only way to enter a secured area is through a Barbecan entrance system.
-Spaces adjacent to and above the Barbecan entrance system sealed to prevent weapon passing between multiple attackers.
+Barbecan Non-Stop Secure Entrance Systems are electronically controlled door systems with in-motion weapon detection to absolutely STOP an attacker.
+One or more Barbecan entrance systems are deployed such that the only way to enter (or exit) a secured area is through a Barbecan system.
+Spaces adjacent to and above the Barbecan entrance system are sealed to prevent weapon passing between multiple attackers.
 The direction of flow through a Barbecan entrance system is electronically controlled and may be changed at any point in time.
 At any instant in time, the flow through the device is unidirectional.
 A single entrance system may also be used Bi-Directionally - reversing direction on demand.

-Overall, Barbecan Secure Entrance Systems are superior to all conventional turnstiles and man-traps, especially where high traffic throughput with absolute security is a necessity.
-In the future, Barbecan entrance systems are perfect for use with walk-through millimeter wave scanning technology for next generation explosives detection in high traffic applications.
-Even with metal detection, the system detects most bombs since shrapnel is always added to make explosions more deadly.
+The integration of cameras and scanners into door panels that move with a subject enables in-motion weapon detection and advanced biometric scanning.
+Barbecan Secure Entrance Systems are superior to all conventional turnstiles and man-traps, especially where high traffic throughput with absolute security is a necessity.
+In the future, Barbecan entrance systems are perfect for use with walk-through millimeter and micro-wave scanning technology for next generation explosives detection in high traffic applications.
+Even with metal detection alone, the system detects all guns and most bombs (since shrapnel is always added to make explosions more deadly).
+Besides vulnerable soft targets like Subways and Schools, a Screening-at-Speed solution is also important for the next generation enhanced checkpoints TSA is developing to shorten those long, long, lines we all endure at airports.

-Barbecan entrance systems are space (width) efficient while offering extremely high throughput, such that subjects attempting to walk through may walk continuously.
-The Barbecan High Traffic Secure Entrance System is suitable for operation at the entrance to many "Soft Target" facilities where people gather, including: Subway, Train, and Bus Stations; Airport Main Entrances; Theatres; Malls; Stadiums and Conference Halls; Government and Commercial Office Buildings; Hotels; Banks; Churches, Synagogues, and Mosques; Factories; and Schools, Colleges, and Universities.
+Barbecan entrance systems are space (width and length) efficient while offering extremely high throughput, such that subjects attempting to walk through may walk continuously.
+The Barbecan Non-Stop Secure Entrance System is suitable for operation at the entrance to many "Soft Target" facilities where people gather, including: Subway, Train, and Bus Stations; Airport Main Entrances; Theaters; Malls; Stadiums and Conference Halls; Government and Commercial Office Buildings; Hotels; Banks; Churches, Synagogues, and Mosques; Factories; and Schools, Colleges, and Universities.

 For some high security applications, video imaging may also be included such that a pedestrian’s face is observed as they walk through an entrance system.
 Observing and analyzing the expressions on a person's face have been shown to offer clues to that person’s state of mind - especially when they are contemplating a violent act and/or self-destruction.
 While this area of science may seem somewhat extraordinary, the Department of Homeland Security has significant efforts in this area and the technology is real.